jacob-ai-bot/jacob/README.md

 * Create the `.env` file based on `.env.example`
   * Configure a smee.io URL for webhooks
   * Generate a `GITHUB_WEBHOOK_SECRET`
-* Assuming `docker` is installed locally, run this to start RabbitMQ:
+* Assuming `docker` is installed locally, run this to start RabbitMQ and Postgres:
 ```console
 docker compose up -d
 ```